 What causes short bowel syndrome?

-Short bowel syndrome can occur as a congenital condition (the baby is born with it).
+Short bowel syndrome can occur as a congenital (present at birth) condition.
 For example, the small intestine might be abnormally short at birth, a section of the bowel might be missing, or the bowel does not form completely before birth (intestinal atresia).